-Many image buyers are those in search of stunning photography to hang on their wall.
-And with more of us staying at home, looking to re-decorate and improve our home environments, we're sure to only see this continue
+Many image buyers are in search of stunning photography to hang on their wall.
+With more of us staying at home, looking to re-decorate and improve our home environments, we're sure to only see this continue

-One of the questions we're frequently asked by the Picfair photographer community is - what exactly are the typical images that work best for prints and wall art?
+One of the questions we're frequently asked by the photographer community is what exactly are the typical images that work best for prints and wall art?

 So we’ve compiled these tips for you on ideas of what to shoot for wall art, and everything else you should consider when planning your shoots and editing your images.